HMS Plumper (1848): Third commission (1857–1861)

-She recommissioned at Portsmouth on 10 December 1856 under Captain George Henry Richards, RN for service on the Pacific Coast of British North America as a survey ship.
+She was recommissioned at Portsmouth on 10 December 1856 under Captain George Henry Richards, RN for service on the Pacific Coast of British North America as a survey ship.
 During her tenure there she surveyed the lower Fraser River, Burrard Inlet, Howe Sound, Sunshine Coast and the waters around Esquimalt and Victoria on Vancouver's Island.
 The Plumper, having embarked a company of Royal Marines, was involved in the Pig War crisis between the United States and Britain in 1859; along with Tribune, which was commanded by Captain Geoffrey Hornby, the Plumper and HMS Satellite were dispatched by Governor James Douglas to prevent American soldiers from erecting fortifications on San Juan Island and bringing in reinforcements.

 Francis Brockton was the ship's engineer under Captain Richards when, in 1859, Brockton found a vein of coal in the Vancouver area.
 After the discovery, which Richards reported to Governor James Douglas, Richards named the area of the find Coal Harbour and named Brockton Point, at the east end of what is now Stanley Park in Vancouver, after Francis Brockton.

 Commander Anthony Hoskins brought HMS Hecate out to the Pacific Station and swapped commands with Richards, taking command of the Plumper in January 1861.
 He then returned to the United Kingdom, paying the ship off at Portsmouth on 2 July 1861.

-Disposal

-Plumper was sold to White of Cowes for breaking on 2 June 1865.
+DisposalPlumper was sold to White of Cowes for breaking on 2 June 1865.

 Legacy

 Several significant features of the coast of British Columbia are named after Plumper, including Plumper Sound in the Southern Gulf Islands region of British Columbia and Plumper Cove at Keats Island (from which Plumper Cove Marine Provincial Park takes its name).
 Other features were named after the ship's company, including: